koda86/floa/README.md

 # floa

-This repository accompanies this paper: DOI
+This repository accompanies this publication: DOI

 **Please cite:**
-Koska, D., Oriwol, D. & Maiwald, C. (2022) Methodische Aspekte der Konstruktion von Pradiktionsbändern in Methodenvergleichen
+Koska, D., Oriwol, D. & Maiwald, C. (2022) Methodische Aspekte der Konstruktion von Pradiktionsbändern in Methodenvergleiche.

 ### Documentation

-For a detailled description please see the man folder.
+For a detailled description please see the markdown documentation file (floa_doc.md) in the man folder.

-Contained are:

-- ...

 ### Issues